 Embracing the spirit of lifelong learning

 Given that his background in semiconductor manufacturing and engineering was vastly different from the banking industry, Mr Hassan initially faced a steep learning curve.
 But with a can-do attitude and a love for lifelong learning, he prevailed with the help of digital tools and online courses.

 “Having to understand tech and banking terminology was challenging.
 Luckily, DBS helped me understand some of these terminologies when applied to production issues.
 I also overcame this challenge by enrolling in online courses available on the intranet.”

 He also shared that his manager and colleagues gave him a helping hand by clarifying details and easing any doubts he had about the production process.
 By successfully shifting into a career in tech even after a fruitful stint in manufacturing, Mr Hassan is living proof that it’s never too late to reinvent oneself and chase new dreams.

-IMDA, through the TeSA Mid-Career Advance programme, turns these dreams into a reality, by providing a platform for mid-career professionals to seamlessly transition into tech.
-At the same time, professionals like Mr Hassan add to a growing talent pool of reskilled individuals ready to contribute to Singapore’s digital future.
+IMDA, through the TeSA Mid-Career Advance programme, turns these dreams into a reality by providing a platform for mid-career professionals to seamlessly transition into a career in tech.
+At the same time, professionals like Mr Hassan add to a growing talent pool of reskilled individuals ready to contribute to Singapore’s digital transformation efforts.

 “The economy is always evolving and professionals need to be open to moving into new industries to stay competitive,” he concluded.

-Looking to make the big move into the tech sector?
+Looking to make the big move into the tech sector and launch your digital career?
 The TechSkills Accelerator Mid-Career Advance programme offers opportunities for Singapore citizens aged 40 and above to be reskilled or upskilled with in-demand tech skills at established companies.
 Find out more about the programme here.